syakushevich/test-task/README.md

 1. Fork this repository
 2. All your changes should be made in a private fork of this repository.
-3. All your changes should be made on a branch that is separate from master
+3. All your changes should be made on a branch that is separate from `main` (create a new branch in your fork)
 4. When you're done, please, please:

-- Create a Merge Request in your repository from the branch with changes to your master branch
+- Create a Merge Request in your repository from the branch with changes to **your** `main` branch
-- Share your fork with the @wojteko user (Settings -> Members -> Share with Member)
-- Make sure that you grant the user the Reporter role so that our reviewers can check out the code using Git.
+- Invite `@gat-developer` user as a repository collaborator (on the repository page: Settings -> Manage access -> Invite teams or people) with `Read` role, so that our reviewers can check out the code using Git.

 ## Description